dokku/ansible-dokku/README.md

 ### dokku_version

-- default: `0.21.4`
+- default: `unpinned`
 - type: `version`
-- description: The version of Dokku to install
+- description: The version of Dokku to install, e.g. '0.21.4' or 'unpinned' in order to leave the choice up to `apt`.

 ### dokku_vhost_enable